 Don’t we all secretly want to move out to the middle of nowhere, build a classic white farmhouse, and raise ducks?
 No?
 Even if you don’t, you will enjoy these old-fashioned farmhouse plans that are beautiful and practical.

 What exactly is a farmhouse?

-And an old fashioned farmhouse takes that a little bit further.
-No attached garage, usually two story, and almost always built with wood siding, wood windows, and other simple materials.
-In my opinion, getting rid of the attached garage is essential if you want a truly old fashioned look to your farmhouse.
+And an old-fashioned farmhouse takes that a little bit further.
+No attached garage, usually two-story, and almost always built with wood siding, wood windows, and other simple materials.
+In my opinion, getting rid of the attached garage is essential if you want a truly old-fashioned look to your farmhouse.
 If this is the look you love, then these seven beautiful plans will be just what you’re looking for.
-They have different square footages, different locations for master suites, and slightly different styles, but all share that same feel.
+They have different square footage, different locations for master suites, and slightly different styles, but all share that same feel.

 1. Field of Dreams Farmhouse

-Can’t you just picture this on in the midwest surrounded by a cornfield?
+Can’t you just picture this in the midwest surrounded by a cornfield?

 The interior is just as charming with a fireplace that’s wrapped in bookshelves, private rooms, and a screened porch that opens wide into the living room.
 The upstairs has a modest master suite and two cozy kids’ rooms.
 And just look at the kitchen.